Rebecca Reuben Nowgaokar

-Rebecca Reuben Nowgaokar (September 18, 1889 – November 16, 1957) was a Jewish-Indian writer and educator.
-She was the director of the School Committee Bene Israel in Mumbai from 1922 to 1950.
+Rebecca Reuben Nowgaokar (18 September 1889 – 16 November 1957) was a Jewish-Indian writer and educator.
+She was the director of the School Committee of the Bene Israel in Mumbai from 1922 to 1950.

 Early life and family

-Rebecca was born in Shimoga in the state of Karnataka in British India in 1889, into a family that led a congregation of Bene Israel.
-Her paternal grandfather, Rubenji Suri Nowgaoker, was a famous Marathi poet in the early 19th century.
+She was born in Shimoga in the state of Karnataka in British India in 1889, into a family that led a congregation of Bene Israel.
+Her paternal grandfather, Rubenji Suri Nowgaoker, was a Marathi poet in the early 19th century.
 Her maternal grandfather, Avraham Samuel Nagavekar (born 1843), was an engineer and one of the first academics from the Bene Israel community and his father, Major Samuel Moses Nagavekar (1816-1904) was a senior officer who participated in the major campaigns in the Indian Revolt.
 Most of the family members followed their footsteps and became freelancers.
 Her father, Ezra, was a lawyer and later a judge known for his toughness, and her mother was one of the first women to graduate from the community.